Copper falls as US-China tension pushes investors to safer assets

 “Towards the end of this year we could start to see pretty strong rallies in base metals,” he said.

-Zinc prices on the LME were up 0.3% at $3,336 a tonne as signs of supply tightness intensified.
+Zinc prices on the LME were down 0.4% at $3,316.50 a tonne as signs of supply tightness intensified.

-On-warrant zinc inventories in LME-registered warehouses have fallen to 26,650 tonnes from around 140,000 tonnes at the start of the year.

 Comments